go-go-golems/remarquee/pkg/doc/cloud/02-remarquee-cloud-reference.md

 ### cloud rm <target...>

 Deletes one or more entries.
-This is intentionally “safe by default”: it will refuse to delete unless you pass `--yes`.
-Without `--yes`, it prints what it *would* delete and exits with an error so you can inspect the resolved targets.
+This is intentionally "safe by default": it will refuse to delete unless you pass `--yes`.
+Without `--yes`, it prints what it *would* delete and exits with an error, which gives you a chance to inspect the resolved targets before committing to a destructive operation.
+This design makes `rm` work well in scripts: you can do a "dry run" first (let it fail safely), review the output, and then add `--yes` once you're confident the paths are correct.

 **Usage:**